 Students are required to arrive at 7:30 am for the 8:00 am exam and at 11:45 am for the 12:00 noon exam.
 During the month of April, you will receive a final schedule showing the location of your exam.
 If you expect a conflict due to an athletic event on the same day of your test, or an AP exam conflict (i.e., two tests on the same day and at the same time), you must let Mrs. Platten know immediately.
 Most tests are a minimum of 3 hours in length, not including signing in, seating, reading instructions, etc. Also, please keep in mind that you must stay for the entire time allowed for the test.
 Please plan accordingly with employers, rides, sports, etc.

 WHAT TO BRING TO THE EXAM ROOM:

-- Several sharpened #2 pencils with erasers.
+- Several sharpened #2 pencils with erasers, we will have extras

 - AP-authorized calculator if you are taking Calculus, Statistics, Physics, Chemistry, Biology or Environmental Science